 enzymically cleaved as the venom is being injected into the victim.

 The outer membrane of a neuron (nerve cell) is electrically charged because it contains a sodium-potassium pump system that causes the inside of the neuron to accumulate many more potassium ions than sodium ions and vice versa for the fluid around the neuron.
-These positively charged ions try to correct their imbalances across the membrane which is therefore given a potential difference (electrical charge).
+These positively charged ions try to correct their imbalances by diffusing across the membrane which is therefore given a potential difference (electrical charge).
 But electrical or chemical stimulation of the neuron can temporarily disrupt this system, allowing some sodium ions to flow into the neuron through specific gated ion channels and causing the membrane to depolarize (i.e. to become stimulated).
 A wave of depolarization then flows along the neuron until it reaches its specialized ending which we call the synapse.

 A small gap (the synaptic cleft) separates the presynaptic end of the neuron from the surface (the postsynaptic membrane) of the nerve, muscle or gland